domnikl/schema-registry-gitops/README.md

 ## Acknowledgement

 Schema Registry GitOps was born late in 2020 while being heavily inspired by [Shawn Seymour](https://github.com/devshawn) and his excellent [kafka-gitops](https://github.com/devshawn/kafka-gitops)!
 Much ❤ to [Confluent](https://www.confluent.io/) for building Schema Registry and an amazing client lib, I am really just standing on the shoulders of giants here.

-## Roadmap

-* apply only changes necessary
-* enable dump'ing to stdout with "-" as file name
-* handle multiple YAML files (what about duplicate subjects?)
-* support Protobuf & JSON Schema
-* delete mode for apply (should not be default) - deletes all unreferenced subjects
-* purge subcommand to delete all subjects (-f)
-* handle multiple schema versions per subject